Dorothy Hester Stenzel: Pilot training

-Stunt Pilot Career
+Stunt pilot career

-Early Performances
+Early performances

 Stenzel became a popular feature in Rankin's weekly air shows.
 Despite her newfound celebrity, she was shy in front of large crowds, and tried to avoid them.
 "I'd get way down low and work in about their knees, [ending] up behind the crowd," she remembered.

 Despite Stenzel's discomfort with crowds, she performed in front of 25,000 people at the 1930 Portland Rose Festival.
 Stenzel was one of three female pilots in the show: the others were Mary Riddle and Edith Foltz.
 During the same show, Tex Rankin unsuccessfully tried to fly an upside-down figure eight, a feat which Stenzel would achieve later that year.